kit-data-manager/com_mapping-service-input/README.md

 npm install
 ```

-To runthe component in developement mode
+To run the component in developement mode

 ```bash
 npm run build